 Help Yemen's Children

-After eight years of conflict in Yemen, 11 million children are struggling to survive
+Nine years of deadly conflict in Yemen has left 11 million children struggling to survive

 Escalation of conflict, embargoes and a collapsed economy have pushed 80% of the population below the poverty line